pmongeon/CAIS2025/content/authors/admin/_index.md

 We are very grateful to Université de Montréal students Ambre Lefaix-Franchi, Faye Daw-Yi Fung, and Alice Aubin-Mercier for their assistance translating the conference proceedings.

 ## Volunteers
-A big thank you to our dedicated volunteers: Cindy Bergeron, Kate Gaffney, Lisa Taylor, Rebecca Marjoram, Summer Wilson, Rowan Moore, Sarah Clarkson, Sodiq Onaolapo, and Emma Hak-Kovacs.
+A big thank you to our dedicated volunteers: Cindy Bergeron, Kate Gaffney, Lisa Taylor, Rebecca Marjoram, Summer Wilson, Rowan Moore, Sarah Clarkson, and Sodiq Onaolapo.

 ## Contact us